 Three specific laws enacted by the SC General Assembly define the role and responsibilities of councils: the EIA in 1984, Act 135 in 1993, and the EAA in 1998.

-Unless stated otherwise meetings will take place with Title 1 meetings in person at Tanglewood.
+Unless stated otherwise meetings will take place with Title 1 meetings at Tanglewood in person/zoom accessible.

 All meetings begin at 5pm

 September 28, 2023